JefferyVin/jefferyvin.github.io/source/about/index.md

 date: 2023-09-16 17:30:44
 ---

-Name is Jeffery fan, im the biggest fan of all Jeffery.
+Name is Jeffery fan, im the biggest fan of all Jefferys.

 # Q&A
 First fictional crush?
 Kurisu Makise